georgeonalo/Serverless-Web-Application-1_StaticWebHosting-/README.md

  ##### Next

-  ✅ Proceed to the next module, ([[User Management](https://github.com/georgeonalo/Serverless-Web-Application-2_UserManagement-)]),  wherein you'll configure Amazon Cognito User Pools to manage the users for our application.
+  ✅ Proceed to the next module, [User Management](https://github.com/georgeonalo/Serverless-Web-Application-2_UserManagement-),  wherein you'll configure Amazon Cognito User Pools to manage the users for our application.